 The next would be publishers and schools, who also offer HSK preparation books and courses.

 Students get anxieties and uncertainties, especially if they have to take the same test a multiple times (there is no limit on how many times a person can take HSK).

 #7: Are MSL Master Chinese learning materials related to HSK?

 No. All our learning materials are developed independently, without referring to any of the Chinese tests, HSK included.

 Our goal is for our students to develop strong Chinese language skills and to understand subtle cultural references.
-We encourage students set up soft goals when they begin learning Chinese.
+We encourage students to set soft goals when learning Chinese.

 Besides, the new version of HSK is already the third version.
 It’s certain that there will be newer versions in the future.